 The back of the phone hosts a single primary camera and flash in the top left corner.
 An oblong fingerprint reader is slapped in the middle of the phone just above the company branding on the back.

 On the front of the phone, you can see an all screen design with an iPhone X inspired notch that many phones have already adopted.
 Where the phone loses points is its build material.
-The phone is made out of plastic with a glossy back to make it shine like a glass body.
-Whereas Honor 9 Lite which is way cheaper than the Oppo F7, sports an elegant glass body.
+The phone is made out of plastic (polycarbonate) with a glossy back to make it shine like a glass body, although, it doesn’t look an inferior design; however, Honor 9 Lite (review) which is way cheaper than the Oppo F7, sports an elegant glass body.

 It uses on-screen navigation buttons so you won’t find any capacitive keys in the slim bezel at the bottom.
 On the left are the volume buttons, while on the right are the power/lock button and the triple-slot tray for two nano-sized SIM cards and a microSD card.

 On the bottom, you’ll find a single speaker grill, a microphone, and a charging port.
 Sad to say that Oppo F7 does not use a Type-C charging port and is instead equipped with a micro USB.

 The rounded sides of the phone settle the device comfortably into the hand and being rightly sized; you can navigate through the phone with one hand.

 Oppo F7 uses a huge 6.23-inch FHD+ (2280 x 1080) LTPS IPS display which sums up into a good 405ppi pixel density.
 The trendy 19:9 aspect ratio can be found on the device with a decent 82.5 screen to body ratio.

 We like the viewing experience on the phone because of the accuracy of the colors that it produces.
 The viewing angles are good, and the screen is vibrant enough to give you an immersive experience.